 Chinese consumers want natural products

 When it comes to cosmetics, Chinese consumers will surely follow trends and look at the new developments each brand comes up with; however ‘naturalness’ remains a must for them.
-This type of consumer behaviour derives from Chinese culture: the holistic approach regarding beauty in China makes a link between health and beauty, and traditional Chinese medicine focuses on the use of natural ingredients to cure ailments and promote health.
+This type of consumer behavior derives from Chinese culture: the holistic approach regarding beauty in China makes a link between health and beauty, and traditional Chinese medicine focuses on the use of natural ingredients to cure ailments and promote health.

-Brands have understood this and offer more and more products which include natural ingredients (sometimes they even integrate ingredients used in Chinese medicine) … which obviously leads to an increase of sales for them.
+Brands have understood this and offer more and more products which include natural ingredients (sometimes they even integrate ingredients used in Chinese medicine) … which obviously leads to an increase in sales for them.
 One of the pioneers in this trend in China was Yue Sai, the brand founded by the Emmy-winning television producer and host Yue-Sai Kan, which is today a part of L’Oréal’s portfolio.

 Further reading: premium beauty news